sarahover/latexworkshops/README.md

 # latexworkshops
-Collection of LaTeX workshop materials from library instruction
+Collection of LaTeX workshop materials from library instruction developed while at the University of Maryland

-Folders contain specific files and handouts for those workshop topics.
-I.e. "beginners" contains materials for intro workshop.
+Folders contain specific files and handouts for those workshop topics:
+- beginners: intro-level workshop
+- references: citations and references workshop
+- theses: larger projects, theses, dissertations, etc.